vegaprotocol/specs/protocol/0061-REWP-simple_pos_rewards_sweetwater.md

 1. multiply the amount in the reward pool by `reward.staking.delegation.payoutFraction`; this is the amount going into next step, call it `stakingRewardAmtForEpoch`.
 1. If the reward pool in question is the on-chain treasury for the staking and governance asset then `stakingRewardAmtForEpoch` is updated to `min(stakingRewardAmtForEpoch, reward.staking.delegation.maxPayoutPerEpoch)`.

-## Tendermint Validators and Ersatz validators
+## Tendermint Validators and ersatz validators
- In Vega, we have two sets of Validtors, the primary validators (which run Tendermint) and the [ersatz validators](./0069-VCBS-validators_chosen_by_stake.md) (which are running a non-validator node and can be promoted to a validator node by the protocol if they meet the right criteria).
+ In Vega, we have two sets of Validators, the primary validators (which run Tendermint) and the [ersatz validators](./0069-VCBS-validators_chosen_by_stake.md) (which are running a non-validator node and can be promoted to a validator node by the protocol if they meet the right criteria).
- Both Tendermint validators and ersatz get rewards (both from fees and additional from on chain treasury) following the method above:
+ Both Tendermint validators and ersatz validators get rewards (both from fees and additional from on chain treasury) following the method above:
- 1. The reward pool is split into two parts, proportional to the total own+delegated stake the primary- and ersatzvalidators have.
+ 1. The reward pool is split into two parts, proportional to the total own+delegated stake the primary- and ersatz validators have.
  Thus, if `s_t = network.ersatzvalidators.reward.factor x s_e + s_p` is the total amount of own+delegated stake to both sets (with ersatz scaling taken into account), `s_p` the total stake delegated to the primary / Tendermint validators and `s_e x network.ersatzvalidators.reward.factor` the total stake delegated to the ersatz validators (scaled appropriately), then the primary / Tendermint pool has a fraction of `s_p/s_t` of the total reward, while the ersatz pool has `network.ersatzvalidators.reward.factor x s_e / s_t` (both rounded down appropriately).

  The following formulas then apply to both primary and ersatz validators, where 'total available reward' and 'total delegation', total_stake and 'number_of_validators' or `s_total` refer to the corresponding reward pool and the total own+delegated corresponding set of validators (i.e., `s_p` or `s_e`, respectively).